OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 - Can I use tenants and channels together?
 - Can I pin or lock a tenant to a specific release?

-### Why can't I see the tenant area in the main menu, or anything about tenants for that matter?
+### Why can't I see the tenant area in the main menu, orÂ anything about tenants for that matter?

 Multi-tenant deployments were shipped as part of Octopus 3.4, perhaps you need to upgrade your Octopus Server?
-You also need to enable the feature in *Configuration > Features*.
-For more information refer to [creating your first tenant](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-tenant.md).
+You also need to enable the feature inÂ *Configuration > Features*.
+For more information refer toÂ [creating your first tenant](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-tenant.md).

 ### Is there anything special about multi-tenant projects or environments?